Study Abroad and Domestic Exchange

 Here are some benefits to studying abroad:

-- Make progress toward Communication major requirements while studying in another culture.
+- You can make progress toward Communication major requirements while studying in another culture.

-- Your classes abroad can satisfy the Global Education requirements.
+- With prior approval from the Global Ed Office (128 Thompson) your classes abroad may satisfy the Global Education requirements.

 - Study abroad programs expand curricular options in recognized academic institutions from around the world.